Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Results and Discussion

 \subsection{Non-Strain Effects of a Seed Layer}

 \FloatBarrier

-Strain is not, however, the only effect to occur when changing from bulk to thin film.
-We will continue our investigation by considering the growth of an ultra-thin film of MnN on [111] Ta.
-Whilst this system is too thin to necessarily represent an experimentally realisable system, it emphasises the subtle effects that may be expected, and makes a qualitative, transferable, analysis of the relevant physical mechanisms simpler.

-To this end, we start by studying an ultra-thin film of MnN grown on a layer of [111] Ta, which is a popular choice for experimental growth of MnN \cite{Dunz2020,VallejoFernandez2021}, with an additional H passivation layer to suppress the net dipole moment and allow for the use of a smaller unit cell.
-Two interface configurations were chosen -- with either the Mn or N on top of the Ta atoms, and the lower energy configuration following a geometry optimisation (N on top of Ta) was selected for further investigation.
-Then, the seed layer and H-passivation layers were removed with all other parameters kept the same (See figure \ref{fig:MnN-Prog}).
+However, strain due to lattice matching is not the only effect that occurs when changing from bulk to thin film.
+Consider the growth of an ultra-thin film of MnN on [111] Ta: although this system may be too thin to represent an experimentally realisable system, it emphasises the subtle effects that may be expected, and makes a qualitative, transferable, analysis of the relevant physical mechanisms simpler.
+To this end, we start by studying an ultra-thin film of MnN grown on a layer of [111] Ta, which is a popular choice for experimental growth of MnN \cite{Dunz2020,VallejoFernandez2021}, with an additional H-passivation layer to suppress the net electric dipole moment and allow for the use of a smaller unit cell (due to the cost of modelling vacuum in a plane-wave basis).
+The H-passivation is is necessary because the strong difference in electronegativity between N and Mn results in this surface being polar.
+Initially, two interfacial configurations were chosen -- with either the Mn or N on top of the Ta atoms, and the lower energy configuration following a geometry optimisation (N on top of Ta) was selected for further investigation (see panel a of figure \ref{fig:MnN-Prog}).
+Then, in order to isolate the effects of the seed layer and H-passivation layers, these layers were removed stepwise with all other parameters kept the same (See panels b and c of figure \ref{fig:MnN-Prog}) and the MAE recalculated.

-As well as inducing an applied strain, the seed layer also interacts with the thin film chemically -- there is a transfer of electrons between the two systems.
+As well as inducing an applied strain, the seed layer also chemically interacts with the thin film -- there is a transfer of electrons between the two systems.
 This effect, which is driven by Fermi level equilibration, leads to a change of the net spin moments in the system and also affects the MAE.
-The Mulliken spin projections on the atoms are shown in table \ref{tab:Spin-length}.
-From this, it is possible to see that both the H-passivation layer and the Ta seed layer cause an electron transfer that quenches the spin in the MnN ultrathin layer.
+This change has multiple origins.
+Firstly the spin magnitudes may be altered (either quenched or amplified, depending on the precise electronic structure), which affects the MAE.
+This may readily be seen in equation \ref{eqn:SOC_Ham}, where the MAE is linearly dependent on the spin operator.
+Additionally, a change of charge will affect the scalar potential, $\Phi$, of the system, thereby changing the effective B-field each electron experiences.
+Finally, the change in number of electrons on a site will also change which orbitals are occupied -- leading to a change in the number of orbitals $i$ that will contribute to the MAE.